How to fix iPhone Force Restart not working – easy guide (Updated)

 4. Release the button when the Apple logo appears;

-You may also like to read: iPhone volume buttons not working these 6 proven fixes
+You may also like to read: iPhone volume buttons not working- try these 6 proven fixes

 Conclusion

-In this guide, I have provided practical solutions to the common reasons why you see your iPhone force restart not working.
+In this guide, I have provided practical solutions to why you see your iPhone force restart not working.

 Ensure that your device is up to date and properly charged before attempting the solutions to resolve them.
 By following the steps outlined in this post, in most cases, you can regain control of your iPhone and ensure that the force restart function works flawlessly.

-However, if none of the steps mentioned in the post can fix the issue and you can’t force restart iPhone, you can seek professional assistance by reaching out to Apple Support or visiting an authorized Apple service center.
+However, suppose none of the steps mentioned in the post can fix the issue and you can’t force restart iPhone.
+In that case, you can seek professional assistance by contacting Apple Support or visiting an authorized Apple service center.

 An engineer with passion for writing on Technolo gy.
 My Blog https://www.the-tech-addict.com mainly covers Tips& How-to-guides relating to Computer, Internet, Smartphones, Apple iDevices, and Green energy.